umee-network/docs/docs/users/governance/voting.md

 ![](/bg/participate-gov.png)

-> Active community governance is important in order to help Umee grow while remaining decentralized and secure.
-Users who [stake UMEE](/users/staking-umee/staking-umee) are able to participate in protocol governance and vote on various proposals to help shape the future of the Umee hub.
+> Active community governance is important in order to help UX grow while remaining decentralized and secure.
+Users who [stake UX](/users/staking-umee/staking-umee) are able to participate in protocol governance and vote on various proposals to help shape the future of the UX hub.

 <br>